tymyrddin/purple/source/docs/lantern/red-lanterns/spark/patrician-engagement.md

-# From: The Patrician To: Directors of Purple Lantern Ltd.
+# From: The Patrician

+To: Directors of Purple Lantern Ltd.

+December 1st, 2025

 To the Directors of Purple Lantern Practice Ltd.,